jorishr/linux-notes/ubuntu_server/nginx_setup.md

 Reference video: [Client IP in Nginx](https://www.youtube.com/watch?v=4p1Zc8F29Lk&t=210s)

 ### Host
 The most important is HOST.
 A single server can host multiple websites.
 To direct the user to the correct one the HTTP REQUEST contains a HEADER with a HOST.
-It is the addresss in the address bar that gets encoded into the HOST HEADER.
+It is the address in the address bar that gets encoded into the HOST HEADER.

 In the LOCATION block of NGINX you will find the `proxy_set_header Host $host`;